Name: The Millionaire’s Brain by Winter Vee.

 Final Rating: The Millionaire’s Brain

 3 out of 10 stars.
 This program is not a magic cure for your financial troubles and it makes that clear.
-For me personally, this program didn’t teach anything new.
+For me personally, this program didn’t teach me anything new.
+And quite frankly, every general self help program and book will teach you this same stuff.
+Again, I see no magic cure here, just good marketing on people desperate to try and get rich.

 My final thoughts: